 Traverse presents a child's whole story in an easily digestible, interactive view.
 It surfaces dark data—case content that is hidden or virtually impossible to retrieve—through a child welfare and adult & aging lens so social workers are informed about prevalent topics, important people connected with the family, and key events.

-In addition to case discovery, Traverse also includes data collection and content management, allowing social workers to collect, view, and share content and data anywhere, anytime.
+In addition to case discovery, Traverse allows social workers to collect, view, and share content and data anywhere, anytime.
 The combination of data collection, content management, and case discovery empowers social workers, supervisors, and directors to make informed, confident decisions.
 (It is important to note here that Traverse is not intended to replace human discretion, decision-making, or research.
 It is intended as a guidance tool only.)

 Why Do I Need Traverse?
 My Agency Doesn’t Have Any Dark Data

 You might want to think again.
 Child welfare agency directors we work with estimate that more than 80% of the information their agencies collect, process, and store at any point in a child’s life is not effectively utilized by agency staff when they make safety decisions.